image

 • Enhanced risk management and mitigation strategies

-• Accelerated adoption of effective project management techniques.
+• Faster adoption of effective project management techniques.

 Project governance

-Project governance ensures effective oversight and strategic alignment of projects within an organisation.
-Key components include:
+Project governance refers to the framework and processes that ensure effective oversight and strategic alignment of projects within an organisation.
+Components include:

 Steering committee:

-• Approves major project changes and resource allocation
+• Approving major project changes and resource allocation

 Project Management Office (PMO):

-• A PMO develops and maintains project management standards
+• Develops and maintains project management standards and practices

-• Offers support and guidance to project teams
+• Provides support and guidance to project teams

 • Monitors project performance and portfolio health.